ippontech/blog-usa/make-client-handsoffs-a-breeze-with-the-power-of-devops.md

 ### Config-driven ansible role to build VPC environment and deploy ###
+Although Terraform would likely be fewer lines of code and Cloudformations would be the most AWS native, we chose to use Ansible for our VPC build.
+Since the deployment code would be used by other people, we felt that Ansible code would be the easiest to read and modify.
+The role was a great time server.
+We were able to build concurrent test environments by changing only a few configuration values.

+The role will be covered in more depth in another blog post, but here are the functionality highlights:

+* Config driven and sane defaults provided.
+* Builds VPC
+* Creates subnets for DMZ, data, web, and application roles
+* Creates security groups for DMZ, data, web and application roles
+* Configures ECS Fargate Cluster
+* Creates task definitions and services in ECS
+* Creates ALB target groups for services
+* Configures Load Balancer for target groups.

-## Some listilce-type takeaways ##
+## Additional Thoughts ##

 ### Spend enough energy to assure that back-end and front-end nodes can be scaled easily ###
 Don't worry about auto scaling out of the gate.
 Do assure that _someone_ can easily launch additional nodes or replace nodes with larger instances.

 ### Codify security practices up front ###
-Have the pattern in place for secrets mangement, even if the provider isn't there.
+Have the pattern in place for secrets management, even if the provider isn't there.
 12-factor style is a good place to start.

-Preconfiguring network subnets, and security in the infrastrucutre deployment code can assure that safe practices for network security make it all the way through deployment.
+Preconfiguring network subnets, and security in the infrastructure deployment code can assure that safe practices for network security make it all the way through deployment.
+Having it codified also creates more visibility to help developers build with security in mind.

 ### Make sure your toolbox has tools in it ###
+It takes time to build reliable infrastructure code.
+Identify your common design patterns and build flexible deployment code before you need it.